Heart and Blood Conditions

 WPW may lead to two kinds of heart rhythm problems:

-- Atrial fibrillation leading to ventricular fibrillation.
+.
 Fibrillation (pronounced fib-rill-AY-shun) means very fast, irregular twitching of a muscle.
 Atrial fibrillation is rare in children.
 When it happens to someone without WPW, the normal route of electricity in the heart slows signals from the atria to the ventricles.
 This limits how quickly the ventricles beat.
 When it happens to someone with WPW, the accessory pathway can transfer fast, irregular signals from the atria directly to the ventricles.
 This can cause ventricular fibrillation, which is life threatening.
-This heart rhythm problem may need to be reset using a defibrillator.
+This heart rhythm problem may need to be reset using a

 In WPW, the accessory pathway is typically present at birth.
 Some children with WPW begin having symptoms shortly after birth or in early childhood.
 Others may never have symptoms or develop them later in childhood or early adolescence.